Why does curiosity matter?

 What does curiosity look like?

-- eagerly anticipating a new book, movie, or episode in a series you love
+- eagerly anticipate a new book, movie, or episode in a series they love

-- googling to learn more about things that interest you
+- google to learn more about things that interest them

 - watching videos to learn a new skill

-- discussing a topic for no other reason than that it’s interesting
+- discuss a topic for no other reason than that it’s interesting

 Videos about curiosity